 If your child has received an autism diagnosis, you are certainly not alone.
 The Center for Disease Control and Prevention (CDC) recently reported a 15 percent increase in autism diagnoses nationally.
 It’s now estimated that 1 in 59 children are on the autism spectrum.
 One in 37 are boys and 1 in 157 are girls.

-Although all parents face struggles, parents of children with autism deal with a multitude of intensified and unique challenges.
+Although all parents face struggles, parents of autistic children deal with a multitude of intensified and unique challenges.
 Your child may need a great deal of support just preparing for the day.
 If something in the routine is disrupted, your child may lash out.

 Autism occurs on a spectrum and every child (and parent’s) experience is unique.
 Some kids have a very difficult time communicating and interacting with other children.
 For others, communication comes easier, but they may struggle with understanding all the different aspects of being social.
-When your child received their formal diagnosis, they likely received a classification of level 1, 2 or 3 based on the severity of symptoms.
+When your child received their formal diagnosis, they likely received a classification of level 1, 2 or 3 based on the severity of their symptoms at the time of evaluation.

-Regardless of where your child falls on the spectrum, the difficulties with flexibility, understanding, communication and emotional regulation present in individuals with autism can be exhausting.
+Regardless of where your child falls on the spectrum, the difficulties with flexibility, understanding, communication and emotional regulation present in autistics can be exhausting.

 The good news is I’m here to help.
 You don’t have to go through this alone, and I can provide you with parenting skills that alleviate stress.
 I can also provide your child with ways to self-regulate difficult emotions and behave more appropriately.